 Instructions

-- Saute celery, carrot, and onions in some vegetable oil in a large stockpot.
+- Saute celery, carrots, and onions in some vegetable oil in a large stockpot.
 Add chicken.
-Cover chicken with water and bring to a boil.
+Cover the chicken with water and bring to a boil.
 Reduce heat and simmer for 1 - 2 hours or until the chicken is falling off the bone.

-- Peel potatoes and chop into 1-inch cubes.
+- Peel potatoes and chop them into 1-inch cubes.

 - To make the noodles mix together flour, salt, pepper, and baking soda.